Graduate Admission FAQs

 Dayton, OH 45469-2713

-Application deadlines vary by program.
-Please review your program's admission requirements for specific deadlines.
 If the program does not specify a deadline, applications should be complete at least eight weeks prior to the beginning of the term you wish to begin study in order to ensure an admission decision can be reached.
-International students should review the international application deadlines.

-While partially-completed applications are not saved, any submitted application may be accessed through your admission account.
+While partially-completed applications are not saved, any submitted application may be accessed through your Admission Account.
 All submitted applications and accounts will remain in the system indefinitely.

 Each academic department determines if graduate transfer credit will be granted for courses that have not already been applied to another graduate degree.
-Generally, no more than six credit hours are transferable into master's programs, 15 into doctoral programs.
+Generally, no more than nine credit hours are transferable into master's programs, 15 into doctoral programs.
 If you are admitted to a graduate program and wish to obtain transfer credit, you should speak with your academic adviser.

-Some program requirements include submitting results from the GRE or GMAT, while submission of test scores is optional for other programs.
+Some program admission requirements include submitting results from the GRE or GMAT, while submission of test scores is optional for other programs.
 Please review the tests required for your individual program of study.

 International students are required to submit additional information as part of their application such as results from the TOEFL.
 Visit the international admission page for specific requirements.